clojure-emacs/inf-clojure/README.md

 correct calls.
 Most end up in `(planck.repl/doc [symbol])` or `(cljs.repl/doc ...)` so its important that the REPL type is set correctly.
 This REPL type exists in the process buffer (REPL) and the source buffers as a cache.
-If you have problems, run `m-x inf-clojure-set-repl-type` from the source buffer to set the REPL type in both buffers.
+If you have problems, run `M-x inf-clojure-set-repl-type` from the source buffer to set the REPL type in both buffers.
 To see how simple inf-clojure is, look at `inf-clojure-repl-features` to see largely how things are laid out.